ot4i/ace-maven-plugin/samples/README.md

-TODO:
-- build steps for ibmint
-- build steps for mqsicreatebar

 # Overview
-The sample demonstrates how a typical App Connect Enterprise application could be build using the ace-maven-plugin.
-It consists of four parts:
+The sample  demonstrate how to build a typical ACE application.
+It consists of four componente:

 - Sum_API: a simple REST application
 - Calculator_LIB: a Shared Library